 Step #3: Transfer the mixture to a flat surface and use your hands to form the dough into a disc.

 Step #4: Wrap the disc with plastic and place it in the refrigerator to chill for at least 30 minutes before using it in your pie or tart preparation.

 It’s not a sticky dough, so I find it easier to arrange on pie or tart tins.
 Just make sure you dust your counter properly with flour before rolling the dough.

 The baking powder gives the crust a nice bit of crunch once cooked.

-I normally keep it in the refrigerator for 2 days, max.
-If I want to keep it longer, I place the wrapped disc in a Ziploc bag and store it in the freezer for no more than 30 days.
-Once I know that I will be using it, I take it out of the freezer and keep it in the refrigerator overnight to thaw.
+If you want to keep it longer, place it in a Ziploc bag and store it in the freezer for no more than 30 days.
+Once you’re ready to use it, take it out of the freezer and keep it in the refrigerator overnight to thaw.

 - 1/2 cup sugar